 Babies usually laugh out loud for the first time when they are about three to four months of age though some may acquire this skill in their fifth or sixth months.
 Their laughter may be a result of anything funny or amusing that has caught their sight .

-Till six months, infants laugh in response to any auditory or tactile stimulus like tickling, hearing funny noises and blowing raspberries.
-As their brain and sense of perception matures further after the sixth month, they begin to grow humorous, laughing at their own tricks like throwing things out of the basket or while playing a pass-and-snatch game with their parents [1, 2].
+Till six months, infants laugh in response to an auditory or tactile stimulus like tickling, hearing funny noises and blowing raspberries.
+As their brain and sense of perception mature further after the sixth month, they begin to grow humorous, laughing at their own tricks like throwing things out of the basket or while playing a pass-and-snatch game with their parents [1, 2].

 People have certain myths about why a baby giggles away while in bed.
 Some say that they may be visited by angels whereas others feel that babies may have been transcended into a heavenly world.

-Though the actual reason behind this mechanism is unknown, it is speculated that as they spend about 50% of their sleeping time in Rapid Eye Movement (REM) they dream more as the brain remains very active then .
+Though the actual reason behind this mechanism is unknown, it is speculated that as they spend about 50% of their sleeping time in Rapid Eye Movement (REM) they dream more as the brain remains very active .
 Some of the funny dreams might cause babies to laugh in their sleep.
 Whatever the reason is, seeing a baby laugh in their sleep is so adorable.

 Funny gestures or actions: Try making a funny though not scary face to amuse your baby.
-Stick out your tongue, twist your nose, widen your eyes or even put his favorite book on your head and dance around.
+Stick out your tongue, twist your nose, animate your hands, widen your eyes, draw on your faces, or even put his favorite book on your head and dance around.
 You will be elated to see your little ones laughing away to glory.

 Try some amusing sounds: You will be amazed to see how some very simple sounds make your baby laugh.
 When you sneeze, burp or yawn, your kid will be immensely fascinated by these new sounds, giving a full-on belly laugh.
 Some babies even laugh hysterically at the sound of ripping or tearing paper.